microsoft/sarif-tools/README.md

 ```

 Download the file `myapp_alltools_with_blame_TIMESTAMP.sarif` that is generated.
 Then later you can
-filter the results using the `--blame-filter` argument, or generate graph of code quality over time
+filter the results using the `--filter` argument, or generate graph of code quality over time
 using `sarif trend`.

 ## Credits